aria-1337/lutris-installer/README.md

 # lutris-installer
-Easy to use Lutris installer for Ubuntu OS, automatically installs latest tag.
+Lutris version manager tool, simply install/update lutris with one script.

 ### prerequisites
 - Python3
 - Wine [if you dont already have it here is a simple guide on installing](https://www.redswitches.com/blog/install-wine-on-ubuntu/)

-### Installing (auto-removes prior version)
+### Installing
-`python3 install.py`
+WARNING: This removes prior versions/cache and gives a fresh install of the newest version `python3 install.py`

 ### Uninstalling